 Policy Features is a broad category describing any benefits included in various policies.
 These features can range from level death benefits to limited premium payments.
-The features most interesting to an insurance buyer will vary depending on their priorities and their reason for needing a policy.
+The features most interesting to an insurance buyer will vary depending on their priorities and their reasons for needing a policy.
 As an example, an aging policyholder who would like to be able to purchase additional coverage with their annual dividend money would look for a company that offers paid-up addition features.
 Someone planning a future withdrawal of their policy's cash value to start a small business might be more interested in partial surrender features.

 - Cash Value Access — The policy owner can access or borrow against the value of policy accounts.

 - Dividends — The policy owner can receive periodic dividends based on account performance.